Sociedade de Porcelanas de Coimbra

 THE ABANDONED FACTORY IN PORTUGAL

-Eventually SP closed its doors in 2005.
+Eventually, SP closed its doors in 2005.
 The factory today is nothing more than a shelter for the homeless and drug addicts.
-At the present time only the plaster molds remember of the heydays of mass production.
+At the present time, only the plaster molds remember of the heydays of mass production.
 I visited ‘Sociedade de Porcelanas de Coimbra’ in 2016.
-More Portuguese abandonments can be found here.
+More Portuguese abandonment can be found here.